databendlabs/databend/website/blog/2023-07-02-databend-weekly-100.md

 Discover some fascinating code snippets or projects that showcase our work or learning journey.

-### Introduction to Databend Long Run Tests
+### Databend Long Run Tests

-Databend's long run tests aim to verify the correctness and performance of the system under heavy load and concurrency.
-These tests include concurrent large-scale data ingestion, table maintenance (optimization, re-clustering, and vacuuming), as well as querying.
+Databend's long run tests the correctness and performance of the system under heavy load and concurrency.
+This includes concurrent large-scale data ingestion, table maintenance (optimization, re-clustering, and vacuuming), as well as querying.

 The test will run a series of SQL and validation commands to verify the results.
 It will begin by executing the pre-test scripts (`_before.sh`), followed by repeatedly running concurrent test scripts, and finally executing post-test scripts (`_after.sh`).
 All event logs will be stored in a table on Databend for further analysis.